 - More children than ever need early intervention and other services.
 And, there are not enough available services.
 Therapists, early interventionists, parents, medical professionals, and others have seen a sharp rise in children with delayed and/or disordered feeding, speech, and mouth development.
 These include children with disabilities as well as many typically-born children who for some reason are not developing as expected.
 This is a literature-based, criterion-referenced course to help anyone interested in keeping and getting children, with or without disabilities, on track in feeding, speech, and mouth development.
 Participants learn functional, safe techniques to use in practice and to teach others.
 Group experiences and video demonstrations are provided throughout the course.

-- Identify oral sensory-motor problems that impact feeding, speech, and mouth function in children without and with specific disabilities (e.g., autism, Down syndrome, cerebral palsy, etc.)
+- Participants will be able to identify oral sensory-motor problems that impact feeding, speech, and mouth function in children without and with specific disabilities (e.g., autism, Down syndrome, cerebral palsy, etc.)

-- Identify typical and atypical anatomy/physiology and feeding/speech/mouth function
+- Participants will be able to identify typical and atypical anatomy/physiology and feeding/speech/mouth function

-- Identify appropriate treatments for feeding/speech/mouth function problems
+- Participants will be able to identify appropriate treatments for feeding/speech/mouth function problems

-- Apply general oral massage for appropriate populations (e.g., children with oral defensiveness, oral awareness problems, tonic bite, hyperresponsive gag, etc.).
+- Participants will be able to apply general oral massage for appropriate populations (e.g., children with oral defensiveness, oral awareness problems, tonic bite, hyperresponsive gag, etc.).

-- Apply feeding techniques that can be safely used and taught to parents and care providers
+- Participants will be able to apply feeding techniques that can be safely used and taught to parents and care providers

 - $300 Early Bird Rate - through 02/05/19